mliebelt/pgn-viewer/readme.md

 ## References

+* http://fontawesome.io/: Nice icon font used for some buttons
 * http://www.famfamfam.com/lab/icons/silk/: Used part of the icons in the UI
 * http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs Definition of the NAGs (partly used)
 * **TODO** Collect here all references that are used in the implementation.
 This is only fair to the many ones that have provided additional parts of the implementation.